 Kevin Nordstrom leads a busy career as both performer and teacher.
 He has performed in much of the United States as well as in Canada, Italy, and Austria, and has given numerous solo recitals in the United States.
 He holds a Bachelor of Music degree from The University of North Texas, a Master of Music degree, an Artist Diploma and Doctor of Musical Arts degree in Viola performance from the University of Cincinnati College-Conservatory of Music.

-Jon is an active musician in the Dayton area, and performs with the Dayton Philharmonic orchestra.
+Jon graduated from the Indiana University School of Music, and a Master of Music degree in String Pedagogy from Ohio University.
+He is an active musician in the Dayton area, and has been a member of the Dayton Philharmonic orchestra since 1994.
 He also teaches on the faculty at the University of Dayton Music Department.
+During the summers Jon performs with the Cooperstown Chamber Music Festival in Cooperstown, NY.

 John Toedtman, string bass and electric bass guitar